Soviet destroyer Sokrushitelny (1937): Construction and service

 Sokrushitelny and Gremyashchy escorted Convoy PQ 8 into Kola Bay on 20 January and then formed part of the escort for Convoy QP 6 on 24–28 January.
+On 1 February Sokrushitelny and Grozny sortied to search for German transports in the region surrounding the towns of Vardø and Kirkenes, but the operation was called off due to frost and poor weather conditions.
 Sokrushitelny was refitted from 20 February to 25 March.
 The same pair of destroyers were sent to escort Convoy PQ 13 four days later.
 Later that day the convoy was attacked by three destroyers of the 8th Destroyer Flotilla.
 Sokrushitelny briefly engaged Z26, claiming at least one hit, which was later sunk by a British destroyer.
+Sokrushitelny fired twenty main gun shells in the engagement.
 From 10 to 12 April the sisters escorted the homeward-bound Convoy QP 10 and then the incoming Convoy PQ 14 from 17 to 19 April.
 They formed the local escort for Convoy QP 11 on 28–30 April.
 After the light cruiser HMS Edinburgh was torpedoed by a German submarine on 30 April, they reversed course to provide assistance.
 The destroyers were forced to return to port to refuel on 1 May and put to sea again on the morning of the following day, but returned to base when they received word that Edinburgh had already sunk.
 On 10 May Sokrushitelny bombarded German positions near the Zapadnaya Litsa River.
-She escorted Convoy QP 12 on 21–23 May and then helped to escort Convoy PQ 16 on 28–30 May.
+While engaged in this task she survived a German air attack and her gunners claimed one bomber downed.
+She escorted Convoy QP 12 on 21–23 May and then helped to escort Convoy PQ 16 on 28–30 May, together with Grozny and Kuybyshev.
+PQ 16 was attacked on 29 May by German torpedo bombers with all fourteen torpedoes launched by the German aircraft missing their targets and Sokrushitelny's gunners claiming one bomber downed.
+On the next day they claimed a Junkers Ju 88 bomber destroyed and two more damaged, before the convoy reached Kola Bay on the evening of 30 May.